Danielle73/access-blog/src/content/blog/post-1/index.md

 With more of us now online than ever, websites that aren’t accessible create unnecessary barriers that can exclude billions of people from participating fully in digital life.
 Implementing [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) early is a great starting point and an insightful way to challenge design ideas.

 As I’ve started to incorporate and consider <abbr title = "Web Content Accessibility Guidelines">WCAG </abbr>and tools, one of the most impactful lessons I’ve learned is the reality that you are only able until you are disabled.
-Whether this is caused by health reasons, or by the natural and inevitable process of aging, accessibility is a huge game changer in how we can all interact with our surroundings.
+Whether this is caused by environement, health reasons, or by the natural and inevitable process of aging, accessibility is a huge game changer in how we can all interact with our surroundings.

 This realisation has made me question everything I thought I knew about web development.
 But it's also raised a bigger question: if so many people are affected by poor web design, why does this keep happening?
 I'm starting to learn that the answer might be in how we think about accessibility in the first place.